package-operator/package-operator.github.io/content/en/docs/concepts/package-format.md

 Package Operator packages allow distributing all manifests that make up an application or operator deployment into a single artifact.

-This artifact is just an empty container image containing a `PackageManifest` and the Kubernetes manifests in an optionally nested nested folder structure.
+This artifact is just an empty container image containing a `PackageManifest` and the Kubernetes manifests in an optionally nested folder structure.

-The `Package` API is used to load these package container images into the cluster.
+The `Package` or the `ClusterPackage` API is used to load these package container images into the cluster.
 This loading process will load the image contents into an `ObjectDeployment`.

 {{< alert text="Large Packages will automatically use the `ObjectSlice` API to get around etcd object-size limitations.<br>More about this feature can be found on the \"Big Packages\" page." />}}